tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 <details>
 <summary>Expand</summary>

+TODO FIX THIS: ADD MORE SPOILERS FOR EACH SECTION

 ### Default behavior: `params` are bound to method arguments. `params` can be `[]` or `{}` by specification.

 <table>